Log in

 Crop

-Plan your composition with common canvas ratios and a rule-of-thirds overlay.
+Plan your composition with common canvas ratios and composition guides (Rule of Thirds, Golden Ratio, Diagonals).
 Find the strongest crop before you start drawing.

 Your photos stay on your device.
 BrushLens runs entirely in your browser.
 Nothing is uploaded, stored, or sent anywhere.